Visit Warragamba Dam and Lake Burragorang

 The Workforce

-There was a strong sense of community in Warragamba, with regular pub and dance nights and English classes for immigrants organised.
+The township fostered a strong sense of community, hosting regular pub nights, dance events, and English classes for immigrant workers.

-A memorial was unveiled in 2012, dedicated to the 15 men who lost their lives while working on the construction of the dam.
+In 2012, a memorial was unveiled to honour the 15 men who lost their lives during the construction of the dam.

-Warragamba Dam has an excellent visitor centre where you can find lots of information about the dam, how it works, how it was built, and much more.
+Warragamba Dam features an excellent visitor centre packed with information about the dam, its construction, how it operates, and more.

 Warragamba Dam Visitor Centre